 - Used by the clock and watchmaker on lathes, clock pivots and much, much more

-- A wide variety od shapes and sizes to suit any job
+- A wide variety various shapes and sizes to suit any job

 - All our Degussit stones are manufactured in Europe, ensuring only the best quality natural resource

-- Degussit stones are used for the manufactur of cutting, stamping, bending and pressing tools as well as for the sharpening and deburring of all kinds of tools.
+- Degussit stones are used for the manufacture of cutting, stamping, bending and pressing tools as well as for the sharpening and deburring of all kinds of tools.

 - Tool and die manufacturers